SnoringCatGames/surfacer/docs/platform_ai.md

 ### Collision calculation madness

-**tl;dr**: Godot's collision-detection engine is very broken.
+**tl;dr**: Godot's collision-detection engine isn't perfect.
 We try to make it work for our pathfinding, but there are still false negatives and rough edges.

 Here's a direct quote from a comment in Godot's underlying collision-calculation logic: